Message from the Committee on COVID-19

 Transition to In-School Learning

-If you wish to transfer from distance to in-person learning, please contact us at contact@ggam.ca as soon as possible to be added to one of our bus routes.
+If you wish to transfer from distance to in-person learning, please contact us at contact@ggam.ca as soon as possible, and we will advise if you can be accommodated on one of our existing bus routes.

 Transition to Distance Learning